 2. Find Out Who the Installer Works For

 Ask whether the installers are employees of the supplier or whether they are contractors.
 If the supplier is the employer, it makes things much easier if you have to go to the company with your concerns.
 If the installers are contractors, you will have to go through dubious middlemen.
-Another advantage of the installer being an employee is that he or she will know the suppliers products well and can do the installation efficiently.
+Another advantage of the installer being an employee is that he or she will know the supplier’s products well and can do the installation efficiently.

 3. Check Out Online Reviews

 Go online and do some research, especially when it comes to customer service.
-There are plenty of websites that not only provide with a list of suppliers but also have ratings and reviews that you can go through.
-Recent reviews will tell you what to expect in terms of the quality of the product, the quality of the installation and what their service is like.
+There are plenty of websites that not only provide a list of suppliers but also have ratings and reviews that you can go through.
+Recent reviews will tell you what to expect in terms of the quality of the product, the quality of the installation, and what their service is like.

 4. Determine Where the Doors and Windows Come From

 The supplier can be the manufacturer of the doors and windows or it may purchase them from the manufacturer.
-Naturally, the first type is really the one you want to be considering because it will give you in-depth information about the products.
-Also, since the doors and windows are locally made, they will be suited to local climate and weather.
+Naturally, the first type is really the one you want to be considered because it will give you in-depth information about the products.
+Also, since the doors and windows are locally made, they will be suited to the local climate and weather.